pi43r/conversations-with-computers/Presentations/February 23.md

 	- Conversational Agents
 	- Leewa

-03_Piles of Data
+03_Piles of Data (noch nicht angefangen)
-	- Scraping knowledge
+	- Webscraping
 	- Informed Consent
 	- The case of This Person Does Exist
 	- 11k Hands